mjsdf/HB-Net/README.md

 - **Code Repository Address**: https://github.com/mjsdf/HB-Net

 ## Project Overview
-This project implements a semi-supervised learning-based semantic segmentation model (HB-Net), which is built on the UNet architecture and integrated with the UniMatch semi-supervised framework.
+This project implements a semi-supervised learning-based semantic segmentation model (HB-Net), which is built on the U-Net architecture and integrated with the UniMatch semi-supervised framework.
 It can efficiently handle semantic segmentation tasks in scenarios with limited annotated data (such as crack detection in geological images).
 The code supports distributed training and includes complete modules for dataset processing, model training, performance validation, and result testing, featuring excellent reproducibility, scalability, and maintainability.
 <p align="left">
 <img src="./docs/framework.png" width=90% height=90%
 class="center">